Jean de Béthencourt: Expedition to the Canary Islands

 At this time a power struggle had broken out on the island between Gadifer and Berthin de Berneval, another officer.
 Berthin spread dissention between the Normans of Béthencourt and the Gascons of Gadifer.
 Local leaders were drawn into the conflict and scores had died in the first months of Béthencourt's absence.
 During this time, Gadifer had managed to conquer Fuerteventura and to explore other islands.
 It was only with the return of Béthencourt in 1404 that peace was restored to the troubled island.
 De la Salle and Béthencourt founded the city of Betancuria (as capital of the island of Fuerteventura) in 1404.
 A power struggle broke out between the two men, and his lieutenant De la Salle was forced to return to France.

 Bethencourt also conquered El Hierro and claimed La Gomera without conquering it.

-In October 1405, Bethencourt landed on the island of Gran Canaria (canarios), but was defeated by the aboriginals in the battle of Arguineguin in the south of the island and retreated.
+In October 1405, Bethencourt landed on the island of Gran Canaria (canarios), but was defeated by the aboriginals in the battle of Arguineguín in the south of the island and retreated.

 Probably in December 1405, Bethencourt sailed back to France, and entrusted his nephew Mateo or Maciot de Béthencourt with the government.
 He never returned to the Canary Islands, because of the flare-up of the Hundred Years' War in Normandy and financial problems.
 Other sources put the final return of de Béthencourt to Europe in 1412.

 In 1418, he agreed that Maciot de Béthencourt sold the Lordship of the Canary Islands to the Spanish nobleman Enrique Pérez de Guzmán, 2nd Count of Niebla on his behalf.
 Maciot de Béthencourt remained administrator of the islands.

 He died in 1425 and was buried in the church of Grainville-la-Teinturière.